Second Temple: Destruction of the Temple

 In 66 CE, the Jewish population of Judaea launched a rebellion against the Roman Empire.
 Four years later, on the Hebrew calendrical date of Tisha B'Av, either 4 August 70 or 30 August 70, Roman legions under Titus retook and destroyed much of Jerusalem and Herod's Temple.
 Josephus, while an apologist for the Empire, claims the burning of the Temple was the impulsive act of a Roman soldier, despite Titus's orders to preserve it, whereas later Christian sources, traced to Tacitus, suggest that Titus himself authorized the destruction, a view currently favored by modern scholars, though the debate persists.

 Historical accounts relate that not only the Jewish Temple was destroyed, but also the entire Lower city of Jerusalem.
 Even so, according to Josephus, Titus did not totally raze the towers (such as the Tower of Phasael, now erroneously called the Tower of David), keeping them as a memorial of the city's strength.
-The Midrash Rabba (Eikha Rabba 1:32) recounts a similar episode related to the destruction of the city, according to which Rabban Yohanan ben Zakkai, during the Roman siege of Jerusalem, requested of Vespasian that he spare the westernmost gates of the city (פילי מערבאה) that lead to Lydda (Lod).
-When the city was eventually taken, the Arab auxiliaries who had fought alongside the Romans under their general, Fanjar, also spared that westernmost wall from destruction.
+The Midrash Rabba (Eikha Rabba 1:32) states that Rabban Yohanan ben Zakkai asked Emperor Vespasian to spare the westernmost gates of the city (פילי מערבאה), which lead to Lydda (Lod).
+According to the midrash, when the city was eventually taken, the Arab auxiliaries who fought alongside the Romans under their general, Fanjar, spared that westernmost wall from destruction.

 The Arch of Titus, which was built in Rome to commemorate Titus's victory in Judea, depicts a Roman triumph, with soldiers carrying spoils from the Temple, including the temple menorah.
 According to an inscription on the Colosseum, Emperor Vespasian built the Colosseum with war spoils in 79–possibly from the spoils of the Second Temple.
 The sects of Judaism that had their base in the Temple dwindled in importance, including the priesthood and the Sadducees.